 Parmesan Baked Yellow Squash is one of my favorite ways to prepare yellow squash.
 I really enjoy yellow squash, and this recipe is quite special.
 I like yellow squash fried, baked, in soups, casseroles and in salads.

-If you like yellow squash as much as I do, you may also enjoy my Yellow Squash Casserole, Balsamic Yellow Squash Bake, Black-Eyed Pea’s Baked Yellow Squash, or my favorite way to make it: Fried Eggplant, Zucchini or Yellow Squash.
+If you like yellow squash as much as I do, you may also enjoy my Yellow Squash Casserole, Balsamic Yellow Squash Bake and Black-Eyed Pea’s Baked Yellow Squash.
+Or consider my favorite way to make it: Fried Eggplant, Zucchini or Yellow Squash.

-Parmesan Baked Yellow Squash is also another one of my favorite ways to make squash because it has the delicate flavors of cheese and cornmeal permeating it.
+Parmesan Baked Yellow Squash has the delicate flavors of parmesan cheese and cornmeal permeating it.
 Then it’s seasoned very simply with salt and pepper.
 It’s so incredibly easy–too easy!
 On top of that, it’s a lower calorie option.
 It’s certainly a way to get your kids to try yellow squash.
 It’s so tasty.

-I served it last night for company and I took some pictures so you could have a better appreciation of this tasty squash.
-This time I sprinkled a 6-cheese Italian blend of cheeses on top of the yellow squash before baking it that includes mozzarella, parmesan, asiago, romano, provolone and fontina cheeses.
-It was awesome!
+I served it last night for company (April 2014) and I took some new pictures.
+I hope you can have a better appreciation of this tasty squash.
+This time I sprinkled a 6-cheese Italian blend of cheeses on top of the yellow squash before baking.
+Those cheeses include mozzarella, parmesan, asiago, romano, provolone and fontina cheeses.
+It is awesome!

 If you’re looking for a healthy, low calorie, gluten free way to make up yellow squash, then give Parmesan Baked Yellow Squash a try.
 You won’t be disappointed….any you may even find yourself a new favorite side dish!

 Parmesan Baked Yellow Squash is succulent, savory and wonderful to the tastebuds.

 I cooked up 4 yellow squash for this batch.